flavioivan/BuildingHeightsAPI/README.md

 ## Concurrency

-Although lokijs seems to include support to transactions, that has not been implemeted on current version.
+Although lokijs apparently includes support to transactions, that has not been implemeted on current version just yet.

-Eventually, updates on existing building heights should be implemented, and concurrency should also be added on both updates and insertions.
+Eventually, updates on existing building heights should be implemented, and concurrency should be added on both updates and insertions.
 A first approach to implement it should be by adding support to asynchronous entry proints to the API, and transactional operations on POST and PUT entry points.